Seedmanc/Tumblr-image-sorter/Chrome tampermonkey/README.md

 * **highlightColor** - Since Chrome is incapable of supporting "invert" as a color, which ensured visibility of the saved state of an image in a post regardless of background color, you'll have to select a fixed color and hope it won't blend.
 * **fixMiddleClick** - Because Chrome is so *superior* it launches the tumblr photo viewer for photosets even on middle click, instead of opening image in a new tab, as required.
 This option disables any events bound to onClick event in photosets.
 That useless viewer never shows images in full size anyway.

+## Known bugs

+Apparently sometimes the tab content does not get activated until you switch to the tab, therefore the scipt might fire "tagsDB error", even though upon switching to the tab it'll continue to work properly.

 ### Firefox notes

 For Firefox users having non-standard system font scaling: since apparently Firefox is even more stupid than Chrome, it scales page contents along with GUI itself, resulting in broken design.
 You can mitigate that by going to about:config and setting `layout.css.devPixelsPerPx` to 1.0 or setting zoom in Theme Font Size Changer addon to 1.0.